A community of Licensed WEllness Professionals.

 This session, 2 facilitators will help you face your fears and find your footing in finances.
 Two experts for the price of one -- Look at you, already making smart financial decisions!

 Casey Limmer will be doing some non-evasive in-vivo exposure to practice-management, by helping you:

 Leslie Greenman, author of “Dating our Money: A Women’s Guide to Confidence with Money and Men” will get us thinking about:

 Cultivating your business means doing an honest assessment of what is going well and using your strengths to fortify those aspects that you would like to see improvement in.
 This session, we will be doing the always-popular strengths assessment on yourself and your business:

 This session, we will be talking about how to prepare for weathering the ups and downs in your business and what to do when things start to slow.
 This includes risk reduction, creating economies of scale, watching for trends, attaining key certifications, and adding other services like coaching, training, or mentoring to your practice as a way of making it stronger and more risk resilient.
 Other topics of practice strengthening we will cover include:

 Considering starting a Private Practice, but not sure where to begin?
 This brief worship will cover all the necessary steps to hanging that shingle.
 We will cover everything from obtaining a business license, setting up an LLC, setting fees, finding an office, creating a website, and beginners marketing.
 This workshop is typically held twice a year.
-The investment is only $15.
-The next workshop is January 6 from 9:30-10:45 and will be immediately followed by the first installment of the Private Practice Success Series (see below)
+Tickets are $20 and include 2 CEUs, or $10 for students in a graduate school program.
+The next workshop is October 2 from 4pm-6pm.